-Colleen contributes articles and online commentary to such outlets as The New York Times, Washington Post, National Review Online, Weekly Standard, Christianity Today and First Things, and recently became a regular columnist for America.
+Colleen contributes articles and online commentary to such outlets as The New York Times, Washington Post, National Review Online, Weekly Standard, Christianity Today and First Things and America.
 She has made more than 350 television and radio appearances on such networks as PBS, NPR, FOX News, CNN, MSNBC and the CBC.
 Her quotes have appeared in reports by the Associated Press, U.S. News & World Report, The Washington Post, Chicago Tribune and The Christian Science Monitor, among many others.
-In addition to her regular columns for the Post-Dispatch and, now, America, Colleen has served as a regular columnist for Our Sunday Visitor and Lay Witness, winning a Catholic Press Association award for her work in the latter.
+In addition to her regular columns for the Post-Dispatch, Colleen has served as a columnist for America, Our Sunday Visitor and Lay Witness, winning a Catholic Press Association award for her work in the latter.
 Colleen’s essays and columns have been widely cited and published in such diverse books as Opposing Viewpoints: Feminism (Gale, 2012), Gov. Sarah Palin’s America by Heart (Harper, 2010) and Take Heart: Catholic Writers on Hope in Our Time (Crossroads, 2007), which the publisher describes as a collection of essays from “the most beloved Catholic literary figures, scholars, and theologians of our day.”
 Colleen also has edited one book, St. Gianna Molla: A Modern-Day Hero of Divine Love (Catholic Action, 2010).

 Colleen’s newest book is the award-winning My Sisters the Saints: A Spiritual Memoir (Image/Random House, 2012).
 Praised as “a beautiful and inspiring story” by bestselling novelist Mary Higgins Clark, “provocative … charming and instructive” by Kirkus Reviews and “touching … thoughtful and gracious” by Booklist, My Sisters the Saints won a 2013 Christopher Award and a 2013 Association of Catholic Publishers Excellence in Publishing Award.
 The book tells the story of Colleen’s 15-year quest to understand the meaning of her life and identity in light of her Christian faith and contemporary feminism.
 My Sisters the Saints interweaves Colleen’s personal story with the stories of six women saints who guided her on her way.
 Strong reader demand pushed the book into its sixth printing within months of its fall 2012 release.